vstadnyt/cytochrome/inputs/readme.md

 This is an input folder.

-It has twom files with coordinates of the Nitronens and Iron that are needed for calculations.
+It has two files with coordinates of the Nitronens and Iron that are needed for calculations.